 This isn’t just an academic distinction.
 The transfer of those signals from spine to organ is not inevitable.
 It really is a “maybe,” determined by a number of other factors.
 It is a “connection,” but it’s a very different sort of connection.

 There is nothing vital to the vital organs in those nerve fibers.
 They deliver their signals to complex junctions that continue to do their thing just fine with or without input from the CNS.
 Even if the flow of information from the CNS is completely interrupted, the ganglia (and the organs) still get most of the information they need from other sources.
-Because the ganglia are vertically connected by fibres mainly outside the spinal column, sympathetic signals are even routed past nerve root lesions to some extent.
-Cutting the spinal cord completely destroys motor and sensory function below that level, but organs carry on without any trouble, for decades, and quadriplegics do not die of organ failure.10
+Because the ganglia are vertically connected by fibres mainly outside the spinal column, sympathetic signals are actually partially routed around nerve root lesions.

 As mentioned above, organs mostly run themselves.
 Their health and function is just not dependent on those signals.
-This why, in a very general sense, organ transplantation is an option: organs need a blood supply to survive in a new body, but they do just fine without hooking up any nerves … and lucky for us, because we don’t have the technology for that.
+This is why, in a general way, organ transplantation is an option: organs need a blood supply to survive in a new body, but they do just fine without hooking up any nerves … and lucky for us, because we don’t have the technology for that.

 So this is the difference: motor and sensory neurons span the full distance from tissue to spinal cord — a continuous anatomical connection that is unambiguously critical to muscular action and sensation.
 The sympathetic nerves have an indirect and definitely non-critical functional connection to organs.